comfort-mode-toolkit/cm-colors/README.md

 ### Output

-**Modified CSS files:**
+**Updated CSS files:**

-The tool creates new files with `_cm` inserted before the extension:
+We create new files with `_cm` added to the name, so your original files stay safe.

 - Input: `style.css`
 - Output: `style_cm.css`

-Original files remain unchanged.
-The output preserves formatting, comments, and structure.

 **HTML report:**

-When colors are tuned, the tool generates `cm_colors_report.html` in the current directory with:

-- Visual before/after comparison for each change
-- CSS selector and file location
-- Original and updated WCAG levels
-- Color swatches showing differences
+If we change any colors, we'll create a `cm_colors_report.html` file showing you exactly what changed and why.

 **Console output:**